JoshuaShunk/NSDropout/README.md

 Yes there are smaller MNIST error rates using CNNs, data augmentation, preprocessing ect with a normal dropout layer but in this test the only variables changed were the dropout layer.
 This alloud for a direct comparison between layers.

+## Testing Methodology ##

+With saving the model from the best epoch not set up I let every model run for 1000 epochs and recorded the epoch where it's validation accuracy was the highest.
+Thanks to setting the numpy seed I was able to run the training again and stop at the epoch where the model previously hit it's high.

 ## To-Do ##

 - [ ] Test Binary data